Chemonics: 1970s–2000s

 Chemonics was established as a subsidiary of Erly Industries in 1975 by Thurston Teele, with support from Gerald D. Murphy, the parent company's CEO and largest shareholder.
-According to Murphy, he started Chemonics because "I've always wanted a way to do two things: one, have my own C.I.A., and two, be helpful to people."
 Teele served as the first president of Chemonics until 2002, when he became chairman of the board of directors.

 In 1993, The New York Times said the company received 98 percent of its revenue in the form of agency contracts and increased revenues four-fold over the past decade.
 Chemonics was awarded a $5 million, three-year contract in 1995 to manage the creation of Ukraine's Agricultural Commodity Exchange.
 In 1997, the company received funding to continue co-managing a privatization project for non-farm land in Ukraine.
 Chemonics reportedly earned contracts valued at $97 million in 1997 and $58 million in 1998.
 The company received US$15 million from the USAID between 1996 and 2003.

 In mid-2002, the company was awarded a $2.9 million contract to hire 3,000 locals to repair acequia and roads in Afghanistan's Shomali Plain.
-In Haiti, during the 2000s, Chemonics worked on agriculture programs, the Famine Early Warning Systems Network, and the "WINNER" project, which promotes the farming of Jatropha curcas to serve as biofuel.
-In 2008, an audit by USAID's Office of Inspector General (OIG) found that the results of Chemonics' $62 million contract in Afghanistan "fell considerably short" of the intended impact, and buildings constructed by subcontractors had significant construction defects.
-Chemonics said the audit "provided an incomplete picture".
+In Haiti, during the 2000s, Chemonics worked on agriculture programs, the Famine Early Warning Systems Network, and the "WINNER" project, which promoted the farming of Jatropha curcas to serve as biofuel.
+In 2008, an audit by the Office of Inspector General found that the buildings constructed by subcontractors in Afghanistan had significant construction defects.

-During the 2000s, Ashraf Rizk was president and CEO prior to Richard Dreiman.
 Chemonics ranked number 70 in Washington Technology's 2009 list of the "top 100" largest government contractors based on revenue for the 2008 fiscal year and had approximately 3,200 employees at the time.